-For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures

-What is the minimum share of investments in transitional and enabling activities?
+- For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures - No percentage has been inserted as it is not relevant (no Taxonomy-aligned investments) - What is the minimum share of investments in transitional and enabling activities?

 There is no commitment to a minimum proportion of investments in transitional and enabling activities.